CE / Trainer course

 - Naloxone Administration

 a.
-Intranasal Naloxone Administration
+Intranasal and Intramuscular Naloxone Administration

-- c.
+b.
 Recovery Position

 d.
-General Naloxone Information and FAQ
+What to Expect After Administration and General Naloxone Information and FAQ

 - End Notes and Resources